Youngzt998/ziteng.yang.github.io/2-project.md

 ## **Formalization of Completeness Proof of Propositional Dynamic Logic in Coq**

 [UnifySL](https://github.com/QinxiangCao/UnifySL) is a library of the proof assistant [Coq](https://coq.inria.fr/) for logic under development (not open sourced for now).
-Formalized proof theories, semantic definitions, soundness proofs and completeness proofs of minimum logics, propositional logics and separation logics were realized using Coq's type classes and high-order features.
+Formalized proof theories, semantic definitions, soundness proofs and completeness proofs of minimum logics, propositional logics and separation logics were abstractly described using Coq's type classes and high-order features.
 The completeness proof of previous logics are all based on the framework of infinite canonical model.

 My work aimed to investigate the finite model methods, starting the exploration from the formalizing of propositional dynamic logic (PDL), including the proof theories, semantic definitions, the proof of its soundness and  the proof of its weak completeness, making the best of framework and tools in UnifySL.
 Currently the completeness proof was finished, and we expect to extract a new framework of high-order abstraction for finite model methods in the future.